aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.md

 run(builder)
 ```

 This creates a folder of the form `submit_test/[date]-0000[x]` in the current directory.
 Check (in your second terminal) the input file `aiida.in` within this folder, comparing it with the content of the input data nodes you created earlier, and that the ‘pseudo’ folder contains the needed pseudopotentials.
 You can also check the submission script `_aiidasubmit.sh` (the scheduler that is installed on the machine is Torque, so AiiDA creates the files with the proper format for this scheduler).
-Note: you cannot correct the input file from the “submit_test” folder: you have to correct the script and re-execute it; the files created by `submit_test()` are only for final inspection.
+Note: you cannot correct the input file from the `submit_test` folder: you have to correct the script and re-execute it; the files created by `submit_test()` are only for final inspection.

 ### Storing and submitting the calculation

 Up to now our calculation has been kept in memory and not in the database.
-Now tht we have inspected the input files and are sure that Quantum ESPRESSO will have all the information it needs to perform the calculation, we will submit the calculation for a full run, doing so will store the inputs that are living in memory, run and store the calculation and link the outputs to it, to achieve this, we first need to declare our intent in the builder metadata,
+Now that we have inspected the input files and are sure that Quantum ESPRESSO will have all the information it needs to perform the calculation, we will submit the calculation for a full run, doing so will store the inputs that are living in memory, run and store the calculation and link the outputs to it, to achieve this, we first need to declare our intent in the builder metadata,

 ```python
 builder.metadata.dry_run = False
 builder.metadata.store_provenance = True
 ```

-And then rely on the submit machinary of AiiDA,
+And then rely on the submit machinery of AiiDA,

 ```python
 from aiida.engine import submit